nejckorasa/nejckorasa.github.io/content/posts/idempotent-kafka-consumers.md

 - It might simplify overall architecture but it increases the complexity of processing within the application.
 - The addition of a Kafka publish step can cause a performance overhead and prolong overall processing time.

-## How it compares to Synchronous REST API
+## How it compares to Synchronous REST APIs

 Similarly to the Idempotent Consumer Pattern, in case of a REST API, received message IDs could also be tracked in a database to handle idempotency.
-REST API would also need to include an idempotency key.
 However, there are drawbacks to using REST call as a trigger for processing, namely:
 - The retry strategy is out of the control of the application, and the caller is responsible for retrying the operation.
 That makes it more susceptible to failure scenarios and inconsistent states.
 - There is no ordering guarantee when responding to HTTP calls, and additional care must be taken to avoid certain race conditions during processing.

-Publishing output messages to Kafka in a way that maintains data consistency can be achieved by using Transactional Outbox Pattern to atomically update the database and publish a message to Kafka.
+Publishing output messages to Kafka in a way that maintains data consistency can be achieved by using [Transactional Outbox Pattern](https://microservices.io/patterns/data/transactional-outbox.html) to atomically update the database and publish a message to Kafka.

 ## Final Thoughts